Documentation Index

 • Traceable acts as the Service Provider (SP) and trusts the identity information sent by your IdP.

-User is logged in with correct Traceable role
+4. The user is logged in with the correct Traceable role.

 • Users log in via your existing SSO system